Boron neutron capture therapeutics: Second-generation boron delivery agents

 Building on the dodecaborane anion ([B_{12}H_{12}]^{2-}) discovered in part by M. Frederick Hawthorne, Earl Muetterties et al. developed the monosubstituted derivative sodium borocaptate (BSH, Na_{2}B_{12}H_{11}SH).
 While screening boron compounds for use in BNCT, it was discovered that BSH and other monosubstituted sulfhydryl boron hydride clusters accumulate in cancerous cells without lingering in the blood stream — exactly the properties needed for new BNCT therapeutics.
-It has been theorized that the thiol moiety present in BSH plays a role in the differing biological uptake properties between [B_{12}H_{12}]^{2-} and BSH, though more research must be done to understand the relevant biochemistry.
+It has been theorized that the thiol moiety (sulfur equivalent of an alcohol group) present in BSH plays a role in the differing biological uptake properties between [B_{12}H_{12}]^{2-} and BSH, though more research must be done to understand the relevant biochemistry.

 Although clinical work with BNCT in the United States was paused for decades after the MIT reactor experiments, BNCT continued in Japan.
 Using BSH synthesized by the Shionogi pharmaceutical company, BNCT was used to treat over 200 patients by Hiroshi Hatanaka, Yoshinobu Nakagawa, and their colleagues.
 The success and efficacy of the Hatanaka/Nakagawa work has been debated, with some arguing that there was no significant improvement in patient outcomes; others argue, however, that critics are focusing on small subsamples of the patient population, and are not taking into account that neutron beams accessible to Hatanaka were much less powerful than those at Brookhaven and at MIT.
 Further studies have been carried out in the Netherlands and the Czech Republic, and BSH continues to be tested for BNCT.